EDUCBA Logo

 COUNTIF Formula

-The COUNTIF Formula in Excel has two arguments, i.e. range, criteria.
+The COUNTIF Formula in Excel has two arguments, i.e., range and criteria.

-2. Criteria: (Required & Compulsory argument)) It is a specific condition which will be applied to the cell values presented by the range of cells.
+2. Criteria: (Required & Compulsory argument)) It is a specific condition that will be applied to the cell values presented by the range of cells.
 It indicates the Count IF formula “what cells need to be counted” here.
-There is a limitation of the criteria argument in the COUNTIF Formula, i.e. If the text string in the criteria argument contains greater than 255 characters in length or more than 255 characters.
-Then it returns #VALUE! error.
+There is a limitation of the criteria argument in the COUNTIF Formula, i.e., If the text string in the criteria argument contains greater than 255 characters in length or more than 255 characters.
+Then it returns #VALUE!
+Error.

-Note: It can be either a cell reference or text string or logical or mathematical expression.
+Note: It can be either a cell reference, text string, or logical or mathematical expression.

 • A named range can also be used in the COUNTIF formula.

-• Criteria argument is case-insensitive, where it can consider any text case, it may be proper or upper or lower case.
+• Criteria argument is case-insensitive, where it can consider any text case, whether proper or upper, or lower case.

 • In the Excel COUNTIF formula, the below-mentioned arithmetic operators can also be used in the criteria argument